OpenTTD/OpenSFX/docs/readme.txt

  - "tigersound" from "freesound.org"
     * bird tweet.aif
     * bird tweet 4.aif
+ - Timo A. Hummel ("Felicitus" at "dev.openttdcoop.org")
+    * Own work
  - Tom Haigh ("audible-edge" from "freesound.org")
     * Nissan Maxima burnout (04-25-2009).wav

 Editing/(re)mixing was done by:
  - Janis Lukss ("Pendrokar" at "wiki.openttd.org")
  - "Jklamo" from "wiki.opentd.org"
- - Remko Bijker ("Rubidium" at "wiki.openttd.org")
+ - Remko Bijker ("Rubidium" at "dev.openttdcoop.org")

 A detailed list of who has worked on what sample is available in the file opensfx.sfo in the source repository.